Seteco/Somorrostro/health-monitoring.md

 # netdata got health monitoring!

+Dear dev-ops and sys-admins, **now you can!**

+You can use netdata to monitor your systems and applications, applying rules to every single metric netdata collects.
+You can create synthetic alarms using data from any number of charts and you can do this by creating generic rules that are applied automatically to all similar metrics!

 ## overview

-Health moniroting in netdata is quite powerful.
-It can be used to create monitoring alarms on any chart, any dimension, any metric collected by netdata:
+Health moniroting in netdata is quite powerful:

 1. alarms can examine current and past data, including data reduction functions (min, max, average, sum) for any timeframe.
+2. each alarm can have its own update frequency with the most frequent being **per second**.
-2. alarms can examine meta-data (like the last collected time)
+2. alarms can examine meta-data (like the last collected time of a metric, so that you can check if your application is alive).
 3. alarms can use **expressions** to:
   - **set variables** that can be used in other alarms
   - **evaluate** warning and critical conditions
-4. alarms can be escalated and demoted
+4. alarms can be escalated and demoted (`CLEAR` to `WARNING` to `CRITICAL` and the opposite).
-5. **templates of alarms** are also supported (i.e. alarms for all disks, all network interfaces, all apache servers, all squid servers, all nginx servers, all redis servers, etc).
+5. **templates of alarms** are supported (i.e. alarms for all disks, all network interfaces, all apache servers, all squid servers, all nginx servers, all redis servers, etc).
 This means we configure a template once, and netdata will apply it to all matching charts.

 netdata already ships with many **[pre-defined alarms](https://github.com/firehol/netdata/tree/master/conf.d/health.d)**.